BoomBoomPillow/BangleApps/apps/bangleducky/README.md

 ## Credits

-Original idea and inspiration go to: Dušan Lamoš: https://www.youtube.com/watch?v=vI316QgPXfI
+Original idea and inspiration and logo go to: Dušan Lamoš: https://www.youtube.com/watch?v=vI316QgPXfI